ocnerol/spacestagram/README.md

 # [Spacestagram](https://ocnerol.github.io/spacestagram/)

-Spacestagram is a simple, single-page app that allows you to search for and view images publicly available through NASA's Image and Video Library API.
+Spacestagram is a simple, single-page app that allows you to search for and view images of the galaxy and beyond.
+Images are fetched from NASA's Image and Video Library API.

 Click [here](https://ocnerol.github.io/spacestagram/) to visit the app.